hypatiav2/cubesat-narvi/README.md

 We built our CubeSat using a Raspberry Pi 4 Model B, the Adafruit BNO055 IMU, PiCam, and standardized BWSI acrylic panels.
 In this repository is the code for our CubeSat mission, from launch to finish, as well as pictures from our test demo using everyday plastics at home.

-- Team Narvi, American High School from CA
+- Team Narvi, American High School in CA
 - Award: Best Overall Presentation

 ## Challenge Materials